cblearn/cblearn/paper/paper.md

 Most algorithm implementations use `scipy` to be fast and lightweight.
 Inspired by the work of @vankadara_insights_2020, we added GPU implementations using *pytorch*, which use the stochastic optimization routines known from deep-learning algorithms.
 These GPU implementations can be used with large datasets and rapidly adapted thanks to automated differentiation.

 : Algorithm implementations in `cblearn`.
-Most of these come in multiple variants: Different backends for small datasets on CPU or large datasets on GPU, or varied objective functions.
+Most of these come in multiple variants: Different backends for small datasets on CPU or large datasets on GPU, or varied objective functions. \label{tablealgorithms}
-  []{label=tablealgorithms}

 |Algorithm | Reference |
 |:---------|:---------------|